-Public Health-Factsheet
+Public Health - Factsheet

-Mpox, formerly known as monkeypox, is a rare disease caused by infection with mpox virus.
-Mpox virus is related to the smallpox virus, but typically causes less serious disease.
-Current evidence suggests that mpox spreads in three ways.
-This includes spread from person to person (most common method); from contact with contaminated objects (e.g. clothing, bedding, shared objects, etc.) and; from animals to humans (most common in prior outbreaks in other countries).
+Monkeypox is a rare disease caused by infection with monkeypox virus.
+Monkeypox virus is related to the smallpox virus, but typically causes less serious disease.
+Current evidence from the 2022 outbreak suggests that monkeypox spreads in three ways.
+This includes spread from person to person (most common method); from contact with contaminated objects (e.g. clothing, bedding, shared objects, etc.) and; from animals to humans (most common in prior outbreaks).

-Anyone can get infected and spread mpox if they come into close contact with someone who has the virus, regardless of sex, race, gender or sexual orientation.
-Many of the global cases have reported close physical contact (including prolonged face-to-face and sexual contact) with someone who has mpox, or close physical contact with individuals at events where mpox has been reported.
+Anyone can get infected and spread monkeypox if they come into close contact with someone who has the virus, regardless of sex, race, gender or sexual orientation.
+Many of the global cases identified to date have reported close physical contact (including lengthy face-to-face and sexual contact) with someone who has monkeypox, or close physical contact with individuals at events where monkeypox has been reported.
+Health authorities at the provincial, national and international level are continuing to monitor the situation, including assessing and minimizing the risk.

-Symptoms of Mpox
+Symptoms of Monkeypox

-Mpox is usually a mild illness and most people recover on their own after a few weeks.
+Monkeypox is usually a mild illness and most people recover on their own after a few weeks.
 However, in some cases, people may become very sick and death may occur.

-Symptoms develop five to 21 days after exposure to the mpox virus.
+Symptoms develop five to 21 days after exposure to the monkeypox virus.
 The symptoms occur in two stages and typically last two to four weeks.

 In the first stage, symptoms may include:

-- · fever and chills
+- fever and chills

-- muscle, back, or joint pain
+- · muscle, back, or joint pain

 - swollen lymph nodes

 - · headache or exhaustion